brian8151/cdk-validium-contracts/README.md

 - **Private key**: 0xdfd01798f92667dbf91df722434e8fbe96af0211d4d1b82bbbbc8f1def7a814f
 - **Address**: 0xc949254d682d8c9ad5682521675b8f43b102aec4

-## Verify Deployed Smart Contracts

-To confirm that the smart contracts in this repository match those deployed on the mainnet, please follow the instructions in this [document](verifyMainnetDeployment/verifyDeployment.md)

-The smart contract used for proof verification is generated from zkEVM Rom and Pil constraints.

 ## License

 The cdk-validium-contracts project is licensed under the [GNU Affero General Public License](LICENSE) free software license.